duartefrazao/LPOO1718_T1G1/README.md

 <img src="https://github.com/Duarte-Frazao/LPOO1718_T1G1/blob/master/Screenshots/InitialLevel.png" width="300">  <br>

-The second level, the keep level, is a little more tricky, first instead of guards you have ogres with can atack in a random direction, you can also catch the red band to become a super cat with possibility to stun the ogres, you need to get to the key to unlock the doors and win the game.
+The second level, the Keep Level, is a little more tricky.
+Instead of guards you have ogres which can atack you in a random direction.
+You can also catch the red band to become a super cat with possibility to stun the ogres, you need to get to the key to unlock the doors and win the game.

 <img src="https://github.com/Duarte-Frazao/LPOO1718_T1G1/blob/master/Screenshots/KeepLevel.png" width="300">  <br>